muhack/partsbox_tools/printing/README.md

 $ systemctl --user enable --now partsbox_print_daemon.service
 ```

+### Deamon configuration
+The daemon uses a configuration file to set the template and the printer name.
+You must set (at least) `LPR_PRINTER` name in `daemon/config.ini`.

 ## Usage
 Navigate to the [PartsBox](https://partsbox.com) website, and you should see
 the two buttons on the pages mentioned above.
 Clicking them will send a request